jochemvogel/bt-eindopdracht/README.md

 ### Enhancements

 1.  **Fancy Menu**
-    a.
     The menu will go to the bottom of the page (with ID) if JS is not supported.
 If it is, create some nice animation that will improve the UX.
 2.  **CSS grid**
-    a.
     On mobile the cards aren't that big, but on desktop they will.
 Because of that I want to use CSS grid to make them responsive.
 Three next to each other could be better on desktop.
 What can you do if grid is not supported?
 I want to find a solution for that (because they somehow were able to do that in the past)
 3.  **Notification API**
-    a.
     When a match got updated I want to give the users (that enabled notifications for that match) to get a notification (with the Notification API).
 However, this is not supported in Safari on iOS.
 There has to be a way to give a notification.
 Maybe with a popup?
 Notification animation in the top?
 What if JS is disabled?
 Figure that out.
+4.  **Form Validation**
+    Don't really know how I want to do this, but I want to have form validation.
+I will update this one later on.
+I.e. use the `onblur` on input fields, but also make it work when JS is disabled (that is the enhancement).

 ## :eyeglasses: Overview